CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
 User enters incorrect command.
-    ⋅⋅⋅TaskBook provides feedback that the command is invalid 3a.
-There is no undo done before (redo can't be done before undo is being done) ⋅⋅⋅TaskBook provides feedback to the user that there is nothing to redo.
+    * TaskBook provides feedback that the command is invalid 3a.
+There is no undo done before (redo can't be done before undo is being done)
+    * TaskBook provides feedback to the user that there is nothing to redo.

 #### Use case: Set task status